BadgerOnABike/psaas_demo/workflow_proposal.md

 ## New Website as a management tool

-new semi automated website leverages github and other functionality to be used as a simple management endpoint
+New semi automated website leverages github and other functionality to be used as a simple management endpoint.

 ## Two workflows - Simple and Advanced:
 ### Simple Workflow - using website